-Spirituality is the universal knowledge of energy, being in sync with the flow of events, get in touch with nature, the galaxy, a friend, or a family member.
-Most of us are so busy studying, working, or creating something we forget there is a purpose to be met and a love to achieve within ourselves and to leave our mark on the hearts of others.
+Spirituality is the universal knowing of energy, being in sync with the flow of events, getting in touch with nature, the galaxy, a friend or family member.
+Most of us are so busy studying, working or creating something we forget there is a purpose to be met and a love to achieve within ourselves and to leave our mark on the hearts of others.

 I remember being told as a child I’d be punished by God “if…” Years later, I found the opposite to be true.
 The more I depended on an outside source I came to believe as God, the more independent I became as a person.
 I opened up spiritually following a Boeing 737 airplane crash on February 17, 1981.
 What most people do not understand is that religion, which is manmade is not the same as spirituality which is within ourselves and the connection to the universe without a set of rules.

 While studying science and becoming an epidemiologist in the 70s, I really had no concept of a God other than when I’d yell out of despair or remember praying to stay out of trouble.
 After my first of three near death experiences, I began to ‘see’ there is something out there that guides, leads, directs us.
 I began to see life as a big chess board and something is moving us around to place us in positions where we need to learn a lesson or embrace passionately.
 As we grow, we learn when to stay in a situation or when it time to close the door for a new venture, a new chapter.

 For years, as I fought the PTSD of the accident and opened my mind to the possibilities of a God, I would slowly test my insight, intuition, evolving psychic self and discovered the coincidences that were unique to me at a time of confusion The more I allowed the day to unfold as it was meant to, the more spiritual I felt, connected to the world, in the flow of people and events around me.